mellowmorgan/mario-foods-site/README.md

 * _faker_
 * _Devise_
 * _SimpleCov_
+* _Heroku_

 ## Description

 This project was created for Epicodus bootcamp to show proficiency in Rails with Active Record as well as generating a user with user functionality/authentication using Devise.
 The application is for Mario's company to organize products and their reviews.
 The admin user add/remove/edit products and reviews belonging to them, while non-user admin can only view products, reviews, and add reviews.
 Shows one-to-many relationship.
+Deployed with Heroku hosted [here](https://mario-specialty-foods.herokuapp.com/).

 ## Database Schema